New look and schedules for Metro buses

 “Get more people using the bus – that’s the mission.
 We want to make it clearer that this is a single, reliable, connected network that will get you anywhere you need to go in Greater Christchurch across the day.

-“We found that the numerous brands of Christchurch’s buses were diluting the message of Metro’s connected network, and so we have worked with our bus operators, Go Bus, Red Bus and Ritchies, during the implementation of their new contracts to introduce a single look across all buses.
+“We found that the numerous brands of Christchurch’s buses were diluting the message of Metro’s connected network, and so we have worked with our bus operators, Go Bus and Ritchies, during the implementation of their new contracts to introduce a single look across all buses.

 “The new operating contracts include replacement of around 100 buses, or half our fleet, over the next two years, so with this many buses being produced, this is the time to update the livery,” he said.